 In 2005, the NSBA signed the first-ever licensing agreement with New Zealand to adapt and deliver their boat builder training materials to apprentices registered in Canada’s Maritime provinces.
 Later, in 2013, NSBA signed a similar licensing agreement with the Quadrant Marine Institute of British Columbia, to use their training materials in the new Nova Scotia Marine Service Technician apprenticeship program.

-NSBA members design, build, and provide materials and equipment for a diverse range of semi-custom and custom boats, from 8′ to 80′ in length, for commercial and recreational use.
+NSBA members design, build, repair and service, and provide materials and equipment for a diverse range of semi-custom and custom boats, from 8′ to 80′ in length, for commercial and recreational use.
 All boats are built to Transport Canada or equivalent standards by a skilled workforce.